epctex-support/capterra-scraper/README.md

 - `startUrls`: (Required) (Array) List of Capterra URLs.
 You should only provide search or detail URLs.

-- `includeReviews`: (Optional) (Boolean) Adding reviews into the product objects is optional and by default it is `false`.
+- `includeReviews`: (Optional) (Boolean) Adding reviews into the product objects is optional and by default, it is `false`.
 If you want to scrape the reviews of the companies, then you can set this option as `true`.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped products.
 This should be useful when you search big lists.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution **requires the use of proxy servers**, either your own proxy servers or [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Tips

-When you want to have a scrape over a specific listing URL, just copy and paste the link as one of the **startURL**.
+When you want to scrape over a specific listing URL, just copy and paste the link as one of the **startURL**.

 If you would like to scrape only the first page of a list, then add the link for the page and have the `endPage` as 1.